Traveling With Batteries

 Major notebook computer manufacturers have recalled lithium ion batteries because of fires and overheating due to production defects.

-Of course, you should lock any device that has a locking mechanism and you should travel with tools in their case.
+Lock any device that has a locking mechanism, and travel with tools in their case.

-If you need additional information you can contact:
+If you need additional information click here (Department of Transportation).